 To ensure he gets an olive oil with max disease-fighting potential, Li always chooses an EVOO monovarietal (meaning: made from a single type of olive as opposed to a blend) featuring one of three types of olives.

 His top pick: Koroneiki olive oil made with Greek Koroneiki olives.
-"This is a common olive native to the Peloponnesus that's very potent in the bioactive polyphenol compound hydroxytyrosol, which is highly immune-enhancing, anti-angiogenic, and helps protect your DNA from damage," says Li, who added that all of these qualities are important for protecting against a variety of chronic diseases such as cancer.
+"This is a common olive native to the Peloponnesus that's very potent in the bioactive polyphenol compound hydroxytyrosol, which is highly immune-enhancing, anti-angiogenic, and helps protect your DNA2 from damage," says Li, who added that all of these qualities are important for protecting against a variety of chronic diseases such as cancer.

 What's the best way to consume it?

 How you use and consume your olive oil can also influence its polyphenol content.
 "It's best to consume olive oil uncooked in toppings, dips, and in dressings because you do lose some of the bioactives when it's heated," Li explains.

 Can't get your hands on one of these EVOO monovarietals?
 Another simple trick to ensure you're getting an olive oil that's packed with polyphenols is to give it a strategic sniff and taste.
 If it smells fresh like grass, fruit, or vegetables, that's a good sign.
 And when you taste it (and there's a very specific way to do this), you should also notice fruit and vegetable flavors and a peppery, bitter taste at the back of your throat when you swallow—it might even make you cough.
 According to olive oil sommelier Katerina Mountanos, the more peppery the finish, the more polyphenols.

 Armed with these pro tips, you'll never shop for EVOO the same way again.